sanjuro/Battle-Client/README.md

-A little Balltleships Client to play battleships with the Battle Service.
+A little Balltleships Client created using Rails 3.2.1 to play battleships with the Battle Service, this is availible in another repo.

 Instructions: